simonw/datasette/docs/internals.rst

 ``action`` - string
     The name of the action that is being permission checked.

-``resource_identifier`` - string, optional
+``resource`` - string, optional
-    The resource identifier, e.g. the name of the table.
+    The resource, e.g. the name of the table.
+Only some permissions apply to a resource.

 Check if the given actor has permission to perform the given action on the given resource.
 This uses plugins that implement the :ref:`plugin_permission_allowed` plugin hook to decide if the action is allowed or not.

 If none of the plugins express an opinion, the return value will be the ``default`` argument.
 This is deny, but you can pass ``default=True`` to default allow instead.

+See :ref:`permissions` for a full list of permissions included in Datasette core.

 .. _datasette_get_database: